-First, let’s take a look at why investing in real estate can be a great tool for building wealth:
+In this article, we’ll take a look at why investing in real estate can be a great tool for building wealth, whether to be an active or passive investor, and the benefits of passive real estate investment.

 - You can depreciate the property over 27.5 years.